Funnel Builder Salary (Compensation Types + 8 Job Platforms)

 This type of pricing is common in many industries, including funnel building, web design, copywriting, and bookkeeping.

+Unlike a fixed rate, which can be quoted upfront, an hourly rate is harder to estimate.
 The best way to come up with an accurate number is to track your time on similar projects.

 Time tracking gives you a good idea of how long it takes you to complete a funnel and helps you to avoid undercharging or overcharging for your services.